UN Treaties and other International Agreements

 The bottom-line is that for many decades now the permanent members of the Security Council have been failing in their given responsibilities.

-the Security Council – in order to make it effective in
+Therefore, the UN General Assembly has the authority to revise the Security Council – in order to make it effective in fulfilling its originally intended responsibilities.

 If the Security Council cannot function in a cooperative and collaborative way, in the way that the original UN intended, then the UN must revise it to be more successful at fulfilling is intended function.